Deception in Supervisory Control: Synthesis of Optimal Reference Policies

 The dual of the optimization problem in \eqref{prog:conicstateprogram} is

-where the decision variables are $u$ and $w$, and $\mathcal{K}^{*} = 0^{N+M} \times \mathbb{R}^{|\states_{d}|} \times \mathbb{R}^{N}_{+} \times \mathcal{K}^{*}_{\exp} \times \ldots \times \mathcal{K}^{*}_{\exp} \times \mathbb{R}_{+}$.
+where the decision variables are $u$ and $w$, and $\mathcal{K}^{*} = \lbrace 0\rbrace ^{N+M} \times \mathbb{R}^{|\states_{d}|} \times \mathbb{R}^{N}_{+} \times \mathcal{K}^{*}_{\exp} \times \ldots \times \mathcal{K}^{*}_{\exp} \times \mathbb{R}_{+}$.

 By combining the optimization problem in \eqref{prog:dualconicprogram} and the constraints in \eqref{cons:policyrestimesupervisor}-\eqref{cons:reachabilitysupervisor}, and adding $x^{\svisor}_{s,a}$ as decision variables, we get an optimization problem that shares the same optimal value with \eqref{prog:stateprogramsupervisor}.
 However, we remark that this problem is nonconvex because of the constraint \eqref{cons:policyrestimesupervisor} and the bilinear constraints that are due to $\pi^{\svisor}_{s,q}$ parameter introduced in the construction of $G_{(s,q)}$.
-In general, non-convex optimization problems are intractable~\cite{vavasis1995complexity}.